 Accordions are closely related to Trees, but are specialized to automatically display only a single branch.
 A Tree is managed by the users, opening and closing branches as necessary.

 - Avoid mixing unrelated data types or functions in a Tree.
 For example, don’t mix e-mail, calendar and to-do items.

 - A Tree should not be a “catch-all” for application features.
 Usability falls off with each new addition.

 - Trees are not native to the Web environment and should be used sparingly.
 When it’s necessary to display a hierarchy, consider using cascading panels or pages.

 Appearance and Behavior

+The Tree component has a transparent background, allowing it to be placed on different background colors.
 Items in the Tree that have children display a turn-down arrow.
+A child branch can have its own child branches, indicated by a turn-down arrow.
 Items without children, even if they represent empty containers, do not display a turn-down arrow.
 Items are indented according to their depth.

 The Tree may optionally show a Status Symbol alongside each item.

 The default state of each Tree branch is closed.
 Clicking on a turn-down arrow opens the branch to reveal child branches.
 If multiple child branches are open and then the top branch is closed, all child branches will be hidden.
 The child branches will be restored to their previous open or closed state when the top branch is reopened.